Ward-Takahashi identity in the light-front formalism for a bound state of fermions

 \section{Conclusion}

-The preceding analysis delivers a rigorous, one-loop proof of the Ward-Takahashi identity for a spinless, fermionic bound-state, comparing and contrasting its realization within both the covariant and Light-Front formulations of quantum field theory.
+The preceding analysis delivers a rigorous, one-loop proof of the Ward-Takahashi identity for a spinless, fermionic bound state, comparing and contrasting its realization within both the covariant and light-front formulations of quantum field theory.

 In the standard covariant theory, the proof of the WT identity, which is a fundamental consequence of gauge invariance and charge conservation~\cite{Zuber1980}, was established in a straightforward manner, reflecting the inherent symmetry and simplicity of the framework.